SpicyChalupas/E-Swags-App/Backlogs/ProductBacklog.md

 | PTG-### | As a developer, I want the . | # | # | N | Ready | - |
 | PTG-### | As a developer, I want the . | # | # | N | Ready | - |

+add stories to creating the project presentation

+add stories to documenting the project

 14 points per person, 70 capacity